DallasMorningNews/ardbeg/README.md

 But Ardbeg likes things done a certain way.
 It insists on a distributed directory development environment.
 Why distributed?
 Because at _The Dallas Morning News_ we take our Ardbeg neat and opinionated.

+#Features
+- Ardbeg uses Jinja2 templates.
+They are [powerful](http://jinja.pocoo.org/docs/dev/templates/).
+- Designed for a fully integrated AWS S3 workflow:
+    - Load templates stored in S3 and maintain starter files you use regularly
+    - Easily publish to an S3 bucket for static site hosting
+    - Zip up your working directory and post it to an S3 archive, saving your work exactly as you left it without maintaining files locally.
+- Creates a structured development directory for you and, with S3 hook-ups, loads in all your default templates and static files.
+- Ardbeg's develop mode watches your working files and re-renders your site as you make changes.
+- Ardbeg compiles your SASS files into CSS.
+- Ardbeg makes it easy to create data-rich content in your pages by rendering structured data from CSV files in your template context.

+As a Python shop, we think of Ardbeg as Django-lite: the best features of a web framework distilled into a small, highly-portable package.
+Ardbeg is written in Python for people who don't work in Python.
+Our designers use it to create stories with rich, interactive content outside our regular CMS.

 ##Installation
 ```pip install ardbeg```